The United Kingdom of Israel:

 Grant us the humility to avoid rationalizing our failures

-and to follow David’s example and sincerely repent of our sins.
+and to follow David’s example of sincere repentance for sin.

 We ask this in the name of your Son, Jesus Christ,